ClimateImpactLab/downscaleCMIP6/infrastructure/terraform/az-core/README.md

 Change and provision resources by opening Pull Requests to the `master` branch.

-## Things not covered by Terraform

-Kubernetes internals are deployed from `/infrastructure/kubernetes/` using `argocd`.

 ### Creating Service Principal for Github Actions for container CI/CD

 Terraform also does not handle some Active Directory and IAM tasks due to limited permissions.
 Because of this the